Padasdaf/Backdrop-Zap/README.md

       ```bash
       npm install
       ```
-   3. Create or edit `Backdrop Zap/.env`:
+   3. Create or edit the `.env` file in the client directory to add your environment variables.
    4. Start the dev server:

       ```bash